Jonathan-Ogana/100-days-of-code/README.md

 # 100 Days of Code Challenge

 This repository contains my daily progress as I learn Python and work towards becoming a Data Analyst.
-Each day has its own folder with notes and code.
+Each day has its own folder with notes and project(s).

 ## Progress
 - [Day 1 Note](./Day01/notes.md) [Day 1 Project](./Day01/project.md)